 College of Eastern Medicine

 Welcome to the College of Eastern Medicine (CEM) formerly known as the College of Acupuncture & Oriental Medicine, at the Southern California University of Health Sciences (SCU).
 SCU is a private, not-for-profit, and WASC/WSCUC accredited healthcare university.
 We are committed to excellence in teaching, research, and patient care in the field of Acupuncture and Oriental Medicine.
 CEM at SCU is pioneering a fundamentally new and integrated way of educating Acupuncture and Oriental Medicine practitioners for the 21st century.
 In addition to receiving a state-of-the-art education in traditional Eastern medicine, our students take interprofessional bioscience and Western clinical medicine courses together with students of other SCU professional healthcare programs.
 Their current classmates will be their future partners in delivering interprofessional, integrative, and collaborative healthcare to patients.

-The College is committed to providing students with an excellent education in Acupuncture and Oriental Medicine, emphasizing health promotion and integrative healthcare.
+The College is committed to providing students with an excellent education in Acupuncture and Chinese Medicine, and evidence-based, patient-focused, integrative healthcare.

-- Provide outstanding education in Acupuncture and Oriental Medicine.
+- Provide outstanding education in Acupuncture and Chinese Medicine.

 - Train students to become knowledgeable, competent, conscientious, and committed health care providers emphasizing holistic and integrative approaches.

-- Promote and encourage Acupuncture and Oriental Medicine research activities among faculty and students.
+- Promote and encourage Acupuncture and Chinese Medicine research activities among faculty and students.

 - Foster evidence-based practices and life-long learning skills.

 Our integrative clinic, the University Health Center, sets and maintains the highest quality assurance standards, utilizes and trains students in the use of Electronic Health Records (EHR), and provides a broad spectrum of treatment options for patients including Acupuncture & Oriental Medicine, Chiropractic, Sports Medicine, Ayurvedic Medicine, Diagnostic Imaging, and Massage Therapy.
 Our students complete their clerkship side-by-side with students and clinicians of other health care professions.
 The CEM clinical clerkship equips them with the knowledge, skills, and attitudes to empower them as leaders in the modern integrative and collaborative healthcare environment.

 The College of Eastern Medicine maintains strong and innovative partnerships with Traditional Chinese Medicine universities and hospitals in China and Taiwan.
 These include short and long-term study-abroad options.